 The libraries are integrated making the same component model accessible for important PCB design layout.
 And you can see them in your project tree available to open with one click.
 All the windows open into the same project allowing cross-probe within the same environment.
 Imagine designing with tools that set up your environment for you, giving you easy tools to customize while you design.

 The layout displays pin names on the pads that map to net names for easy routing while in the midst of designing.
 Searching for a hotkey happens by hitting F1 while in the command.
 Every little thing you need is at your fingertips.

 Put your dollars to work removing the frustration from using an archaic tool and spend time talking to an Altium expert today.

 “We used Mentor Graphics PADS as our main EDA tool.
 I personally used it for over 10 years.
 I don't know why I had not switched to Altium sooner.
 It has everything we need and want in one package/version.
-All the tools built right into Altium Designer for part sourcing and BOM management where much needed.
-We are looking forward to using Altium Designer throughout our enterprise.”
+All the tools built right into Altium for part sourcing and management where much needed.
+We are looking forward to using Altium throughout our enterprise.”

 Alex Monge, Manager,